cdepillabout/nix-query-tree-viewer/README.md

 ![image of nix-query-tree-viewer](./img/screenshot.png)

-This is the same tree information that `nix-store --query --tree <PATH>` outputs, but `nix-query-tree-viewer` makes it easier to understand.
+This is the same tree information that `nix-store --query --tree <PATH>` outputs, but `nix-query-tree-viewer` makes it easier to understand and interact with.

 ## Usage